Open Procedure Workflow

 11. Award your Supplier(s)

-- Qualify the successful supplier(s), and if you've set up a category(s) make them 'Live'.
+• Moderate (Qualify) the successful supplier(s), and if you've set up a category(s) make them 'Live' - if standstill applies, you will need to do this after the standstill period ends.

-- See here for guidance on qualifying/disqualifying suppliers.
+• See here for guidance on moderating (qualifying/disqualifying suppliers.

 Was this article helpful?